jzumbrink/rlzsa-random-access/README.md

 After compiling, run

->  ri-build input
+>  rlzsa-build input

-This command will create the r-index of the text file "input" and will store it as "input.ri".
+This command will create the rlz compressed suffix array of the text file "input" and will store it as "input.rlzsa".
 Use option -o to specify a different basename for the index file.

 Run

-> ri-count index.ri patterns

-to count number of occurrences of the patterns, where <patterns> is a file containing the patterns in pizza&chili format (http://pizzachili.dcc.uchile.cl/experiments.html).
-To generate pattern files, use the tool http://pizzachili.dcc.uchile.cl/utils/genpatterns.c.
-Note: the Pizza&chili format consists of a header followed by newline followed by all the patterns concatenated (without any separator).
-The patterns must all be of the same length.

-Run

-> ri-locate index.ri patterns

-to locate all occurrences of the patterns.

-Be aware that the above executables are just benchmarking tools: no output is generated (pattern occurrences are deleted after being extracted and not printed to output).
+> rlzsa-ra index.rlzsa indices

+to perform random access with indices specified in indices.

 ### Funding